Cantonese Ketchup Prawns Recipe (茄汁蝦)

 These ketchup prawns have to be one of my favourite childhood dishes of all time.
 Actually, the whole family is a fan of this dish, and it makes quite a regular appearance on our dinner table whenever we can get our hands on some fresh prawns.
 It’s ridiculously easy and quick to cook, but the flavours are incredible and addictive, having us all fighting for the last piece.
+Ketchup prawns (茄汁蝦) are a nostalgic Cantonese home-cooked dish featuring shell-on prawns stir-fried in a sweet, savoury and tangy tomato-based sauce.
+Unlike restaurant-style sweet and sour dishes, the sauce is lighter and lets the natural sweetness of the prawns shine through.
 I’m sure you’d love this Cantonese Ketchup Prawns Recipe as much as I do!

 Why You’d Love This Cantonese Ketchup Prawns Recipe